close

 Option 3: Name A Home Within as a Beneficiary

-You can designate A Home Within as a beneficiary of your retirement account, which allows you to retain full use of your assets during your lifetime, and give back for future generations.
+You can designate A Home Within as a beneficiary of your retirement account, which allows you to retain full use of your assets during your lifetime, while making a commitment to future generations.

 A Note on Planning